KingPoss/NeoGallery/README.md

 2. All libraries listed in `requirements.txt`, use `pip install -r requirements.txt`

+3. Rename `renameto(.)env` to `.env` in the root of `NeoGallery v.10`

-3. Your Neocities API key, found under ‘manage site settings’ on Neocities.
+4. Your Neocities API key, found under ‘manage site settings’ on Neocities.
 Generate one, and place in the .env file on the `NEOCITIES_API_KEY` line.

-4. By default, your site structure must be the following.
+5. By default, your site structure must be the following.
 You can upload all folders in the `NEOCITIES FILE STRUCTURE` folder for ease of use.This can be can all be changed in the .env if you desire:
 ```
 │   NeoGallery.html
 ├───assets